 Meanwhile, volunteers have replanted some 2000 of the rescued plants back into their native habitat.430 The rest are being fostered by California Native Plant Society volunteers until the fall.

 Note: In January 2021, Assemblyman Chris Ward introduced AB-223, to offer protection from illegal harvesting of all Dudleyas.527 This is the first bill in the history of California to focus exclusively on plants.
-As of this note (April 2021) the fate of the bill in unknown.
+In September 2021, the bill was signed into law.